msqd/harp/docs/faq.rst

 How can I start a custom HARP-based proxy project?
 --------------------------------------------------

-The simplest way is to use the ``harp create project`` command.
+The simplest way is to use the ``harp-proxy create project`` command.
 It will prompt for a few questions and generate a project based on a cookiecutter template.
 Once generated, you'll have ``make install``, ``make start`` and ``make test`` available within your newly created project.